 As there are different ways to pass the variable and we will discuss all the possible ways to do so.

 It is one of the most preferred methods to do so where You can establish a network connection between the client and server using sockets.
 You can then use sockets to send data from the client to the server.
 The server can receive the data and use it in its C program.
-Java and Python both have libraries for socket programming.
+Java and Py both have libraries for socket programming.

 Rest APIs are the trending thing nowadays where You can use REST APIs to transfer data between the client and server.
 The client can make HTTP requests to the server, and the server can respond with data.
-You can use a lightweight framework like Flask in Python or Spring in Java to create REST APIs.
+You can use a lightweight framework like Flask in it or Spring in Java to create REST APIs.
 On the server side, you can write a C program to handle the HTTP requests and process the data.

 As we know we can also use share memory by creating a shared memory region between the client and server.
 The client can write data to the shared memory, and the server can read the data.
 The server can then use the data in its C program.
 This approach requires careful management of shared memory to prevent data race conditions and ensure data consistency.